linkedin/venice/docs/dev_guide/style_guide.md

 The CPU will do whatever we tell it, day in day out, without complaints, but it does not mean we ought to abuse it.
-Although there is undoubtedly a kernel of truth in the saying that "premature optimization is the root of all evil", it is important to consider that the reverse is not equally true: non-optimized code is not the root of all clean code.
+Although there is undoubtedly a kernel of truth in the saying that "premature optimization is the root of all evil", it is important to consider that the reverse is not equally true.
+In other words, non-optimized code is not the root of all clean code.

 For example, if a class contains some final string property, and the code in this class repeatedly performs a lookup by that property, then it implies that the result of this lookup may change over time.
 If that is true, then the code is